tompollard/pmlr-submissions/README.md

    > git add example22.bib
    ```

-1. Commit and push the bib-file and [create a pull request](https://github.com/mlresearch/pmlr-submissions/compare) in this repository using the PR template.
-Do not add submissions (pdfs or supplementary material) to the PR, as these will end up in a separate repository.
+1. Commit and push the bib-file and [create a pull request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in [this repository](https://github.com/mlresearch/pmlr-submissions/compare) which will automatically use the PR template.
+Do not add the submissions (pdfs or supplementary material) to the PR, as these will end up in a separate repository.
 Please use a descriptive title for the PR.

    ```shell
    > git commit -m "Add example22 proceedings"